thepraveen19/stock_sdk/README.md

 algorithm3.py: This file will contain the code for the third prediction algorithm.
 ...: This folder can contain any number of prediction algorithm files.

-trading/: This folder will contain the code for buying and selling stocks.
+trading/: contains code related to the project's trading logic.
 __init__.py: This file is needed to treat trading directory as a package. trading.py: This file will contain the code for buying and selling stocks using different strategies.

-database/: This folder will contain the code for connecting to the database and storing the data.
+database/: contains code for interacting with the project's database, including defining models and CRUD (create, read, update, delete) operations.
 __init__.py: This file is needed to treat database directory as a package. models.py: This file will contain the SQLAlchemy model classes for the database tables. database.py: This file will contain the code for connecting to the database, creating the tables, and inserting data into them.